My finances, my projects, my life

 Is housing still a good investment?

-House prices in many European countries appeared to defy gravity during the Covid-19 pandemic, much to the bemusement of analysts.
-At a time when economies experienced unprecedented turbulence, it seemed incongruous that residential property should have remained so buoyant.
-However, since then the market in many countries has been negatively impacted by the resurgence of inflation and an abrupt end to nearly a decade and a half of ultra-low interest rates.
+Home prices in many European countries appeared to defy gravity during the Covid-19 pandemic, much to the bemusement of analysts.
+At a time when economies experienced unprecedented turbulence, it seemed incongruous that residential property should have been so buoyant.
+Since then, however, the market in many countries has been negatively impacted by the resurgence of inflation and an abrupt end to nearly a decade and a half of ultra-low interest rates.

-In Luxembourg, which had been experiencing a boom in home prices for more than two decades, the pandemic caused little more than a hiccup.
+In Luxembourg, which had seen a boom in residential property prices for more than two decades, the pandemic caused little more than a hiccup.

-In Luxembourg, which had been experiencing a boom in home prices for more than two decades, the pandemic caused little more than a hiccup.
+In Luxembourg, which had seen a boom in residential property prices for more than two decades, the pandemic caused little more than a hiccup.
 The cost of a house or apartment grew by 135% between 2010 and 2022, according to Eurostat, significantly higher than the EU average of 47%.
 By contrast, growth in rental prices in Luxembourg increased by no more than 20% over the 12-year period, close to the EU average.

 First slowdown in decades

-That marks a significant change; for most of the previous two decades, buoyed by the ‘great moderation’ characteristics of low inflation and interest rates amid steady economic growth and rising earnings, investment in Luxembourg houses and apartments had been a one-way bet.
-According to the BIL IMMO index compiled by Banque Internationale à Luxembourg, home prices had outstripped the country’s consumer price index since around 2000.
-Annual average price growth in those years ranged from 4.4% in 2014 to a peak of 14.5% in 2020.
+The slump in the grand duchy represented a significant change; for most of the previous two decades, buoyed by the ‘great moderation’ characteristics of low inflation and interest rates amid steady economic growth and rising earnings, investment in Luxembourg houses and apartments had been a one-way bet.

-Although analysts have routinely described Luxembourg’s housing market as overheated in recent years, many industry participants still believe that the dip in prices might prove relatively short-lived, and will go into reverse once inflation and interest rates fall back toward the trends seen in the first two decades of this century.
+Although analysts have routinely described Luxembourg’s housing market as overheated in recent years, many industry participants still believe that the dip in prices is short-lived and will go into reverse in earnest as inflation and interest rates fall back toward the levels seen in the first two decades of this century.
 With a shortfall of new construction of homes estimated at up to 4,500 a year, demand appears set to continue to exceed supply for the foreseeable future.

 Impact of inflation

-Some of the factors that have influenced the end, at least for now, of the long housing market boom also apply to other European countries.
-In April 2023 the International Monetary Fund warned in its regional economic outlook of the risk of home price corrections across the continent linked to both the impact of inflation levels unprecedented since the 1990s and the raising of interest rates by central banks to heights also unseen for decades to bring rising prices back under control.
+Some of the factors that influenced the hiatus in the long housing market boom also apply to other European countries.
+In April 2023 the International Monetary Fund warned in its regional economic outlook of the risk of home price corrections across the continent linked to both the impact of inflation levels unprecedented since the 1990s and the raising of interest rates by central banks to heights also unseen for decades to bring rising consumer prices back under control.

-Average home prices in the eurozone were down by 1.1% year on year in the fourth quarter of 2023.
-Luxembourg saw the biggest annual decline at 14.4%.
+Average home prices in the EU were up by 5.4% year on year in the second quarter of 2025.
+Luxembourg saw a rebound of 4.6%.

 Vicious circle?

-That reflects to some extent the extremely high level of home price growth in some European countries over the past 25 years – 176% between 1996 and 2021 in Sweden, 145% in the UK, 142% in Denmark and 126% in France, according to the Organisation for Economic Co-operation and Development.
+Other European countries have experienced rapid home price growth over the past three decades – 176% between 1996 and 2021 in Sweden, 145% in the UK, 142% in Denmark and 126% in France, according to the Organisation for Economic Co-operation and Development.

-Rating agency S&P Global concluded in 2023 that the long period of price growth appeared to be coming to an end, forecasting a decline – although not a crash – in home prices in most European countries and little prospect of a strong rebound before the end of 2025.
-However, by January 2024 S&P was reporting an upgrading of its housing price forecasts because of increased resilience across European markets, especially in the UK, Ireland, Spain and Portugal.
-It says supply factors such as the continuing high cost of building materials have been a key factor in the price resilience of residential property, alongside a rebounding labour market, backlog of home construction and government support.
+Rating agency S&P Global concluded in 2023 that the long period of price growth appeared to be coming to an end, forecasting a decline in most European countries.
+However, by January 2024 S&P was upgrading its housing price forecasts because of buoyancy in European markets led by the UK, Ireland, Spain and Portugal.
+It says supply factors such as the continuing high cost of building materials have been a key factor in the price resilience of residential property, alongside a resurgent labour market, backlog of home construction, and government financial support measures.

 Steady rental prices